• Skip to primary navigation

 8 oz water)

-Something you may notice about both oral rehydration solutions and most sports drinks is that they both contain some form of sugar, usually in the form of glucose.
+Something you may notice about both oral rehydration solutions and most sports drinks is that they both contain some form of sugar, usually in the form of glucose or dextrose.
 When glucose is present, sodium and potassium absorption is increased.
 Therefore, rehydration beverages containing all three components—sodium, potassium and glucose—are recommended.

 When I recommend electrolyte replacement, it depends on the frequency and severity of the diarrhea.
-If one of my clients with chronic diarrhea complains about ongoing fatigue and severe diarrhea (15-25 trips to the bathroom each day), I recommend aggressive replacement of fluid and electrolytes with an ORS.
+If one of my clients with chronic diarrhea complains about ongoing fatigue and severe diarrhea (5+ trips to the bathroom each day), I recommend replacement of fluid and electrolytes with an ORS.

-Keywords: dehydration, electrolytes for diarrhea, oral rehydration solutions, ORS
+Keywords: dehydration, electrolytes for diarrhea, oral rehydration solutions, ORS, ORT, Gatorade for diarrhea

-Filed Under: Frequently Asked Questions, The Diarrhea Dietitian book, Tips for Chronic Diarrhea Tagged With: acute diarrhea, dehydration, diarrhea & hydration, gatorade & diarrhea, oral rehydration solutions
+Filed Under: Frequently Asked Questions, Living with chronic diarrhea, The Diarrhea Dietitian book, Tips for Chronic Diarrhea Tagged With: acute diarrhea, dehydration, diarrhea & hydration, gatorade & diarrhea, oral rehydration solutions